 Books, especially for small children, are prized possessions.

-Such numbers aren’t surprising, given that one-third of central Iowans live on incomes that don’t cover all their basic needs.
+Such numbers aren’t surprising, given that one-third of central Iowans live on incomes that don’t cover all their Essential Needs.

 A multitude of research shows the relationship between access to books and reading skills.
 And getting books, any books, into kids’ hands is important.
 But new books become special treasures to be read again and again.